 Websites and pages propagating fake news use technology and social media to look like legitimate news sites.
+Some organizations may target you with ads that look like the news.
 Hackers use bots and software to create multiple social media accounts and use those to spread doctored narratives.